gksullan/yelp_review_sentiment_analysis/README.md

 There is a large amount of text review data that is connected to businesses on Yelp.
 Can we build a model to accurately predict sentiment of reviews (using the star rating as labels)?
 Can we find meaningful words in reviews that correlate highly with success in star rating?

 ## Data:
-**Note: data files, including cleaned data and hyperparameter data files, are not available due to size restrictions.
-Cleaned data files & hyperparameter tables can be generated using the methods in the notebooks below**
+___Note: data files, including cleaned data and hyperparameter data files, are not available due to size restrictions.
+Cleaned data files & hyperparameter tables can be generated using the methods in the notebooks below.___

 The data that will be used comes from the Yelp dataset on Kaggle: https://www.kaggle.com/yelp-dataset/yelp-dataset The project specifically uses two of the json files in this dataset: yelp_academic_dataset_business.json